Cairi-S/vegan-Glasgow/documentation/TESTING.md

 CONTACT

 - Change the screen size manually and to various mobile device sizes using devTools to verify that the page is responsive.
-- Load the contact page via the link in the footer and 'let us know' link on the user profile.
+- Load the contact page via the link in the footer and 'Let us know' link on the user profile.
 - Click the location dropdown and ensure all expected options are available and able to be selected.
 - Leave the location dropdown blank and ensure a warning is triggered when the 'Send Message' button is clicked.
-- Check other required form fields trigger a warning when the 'Send message' button is clicked but an input is left empty.
+- Check other required form fields trigger a warning when the 'Send message' button is clicked if not completed.
-- Complete the form as expected and click cancel to ensure the page reloads - cross check with 'messages' collection in database to make sure the message has not sent.
+- Complete the form as expected and click cancel to ensure the page reloads - cross-check with 'messages' collection in the database to make sure the message has not been sent.
-- Complete the form as expected and click 'Send message' to ensure the page reloads and a developer written message is flashed confirming the message has been sent - cross check with 'messages' collection in database to make sure the message was succesfully sent.
+- Complete the form as expected and click 'Send message' to ensure the page reloads and a developer written message is flashed confirming the message has been sent - cross-check with 'messages' collection in the database to make sure the message was successfully sent.

 404

 - Change the screen size manually and to various mobile device sizes using devTools to verify that the page is responsive.
-- Hover over the 'home' link to ensure change of color and cursor turns to a hand.
+- Hover over the 'home' link to ensure a change of color and cursor turns to a hand.
-- Click 'home' link to ensure user is returned to index.html.
+- Click the 'home' link to ensure the user is returned to index.html.

 MY PROFILE - *USER*

 - Change the screen size manually and to various mobile device sizes using devTools to verify that the page is responsive.
-- On initial log in ensure a message is flashed welcoming the user to the site.
+- On the initial log in ensure a message is flashed welcoming the user to the site.
-- Make sure the username is displayed at the top of the page confirming that users profile.
+- Make sure the username is displayed at the top of the page confirming that user's profile.
-- Click the 'Let's find somewhere to eat' link and ensure it redirects the user to the restaurants page.
+- Click the 'Let's find somewhere to eat' link and ensure it redirects the user to the restaurant's page.
 - Click the 'Let us know' link and ensure it redirects the user to the contact page.
 - Click the 'Add a review' button and ensure it redirects the user to the Add a review page.
-- Check that the users existing reviews are visible, cross referencing with the database 'reviews' collection to make sure that none are missing.
+- Check that the user's existing reviews are visible, cross-referencing with the database 'reviews' collection to make sure that none are missing.
 - Click the 'Edit' button in the existing review section ensuring it redirects the user to the edit a review page and that the restaurant name and review body is pre-completed.
 - Click the 'Delete' button in the existing review section ensuring it triggers a modal prompting the user to confirm that they want to delete that review.
 - Re-open the 'Delete' modal and click the 'x' and 'Close' buttons to ensure that the modal is closed and no action is taken.
 - Re-open the 'Delete' modal and click the 'Delete' button making sure the user is redirected back to their profile page and the review has been removed.
-- Cross check on the 'reviews' collection that the review no longer exists.
+- Cross-check on the 'reviews' collection that the review no longer exists.
 - When the user has no written reviews check that a suitable message is displayed in the Existing Reviews section.
 - Click the visible 'leave a review' link and ensure it redirects the user to the 'Add a review' page.
-- Try editing the site address to exclude the users username and instead inputting admin, e.g. /profile/?username=admin or /profile/admin, making sure only the users own profile page is displayed or the custom 404 page is displayed.
+- Try force way on to admin account making sure only the user's own profile page is displayed or the custom 404 page is displayed.

 ADD REVIEW

-- Test that only logged in users can access the add review page by manually typing in the route e.g. /review/add STILL TO TEST WITH FAKE REST_ID
+- Test that only logged in users can access the add review page by manually typing in the route e.g. /review/add
 - Change the screen size manually and to various mobile device sizes using devTools to verify that the form is responsive.
 - Click the 'select restaurant' dropdown and ensure all restaurants in the database 'restaurants' collection are listed.
 Selecting each restaurant individually.
 - Click the 'select rating' dropdown and ensure all options are available and able to be selected.